 Agencies will begin to see real value from CDM tools and data to support risk-based decision making, says Greg Decker, principal at Booz Allen Hamilton and chief engineer for the firm’s Department of Homeland Security CDM program.
 The goal now for agencies is to “operationalize” their CDM security capabilities.

-Decker explains that IT service providers — including Booz Allen, which recently won a major CDM task order — are able to work with agencies to build a tailored security strategy, using a wide array of product and service capabilities under the CDM program.
+Decker explains that IT service providers — including Booz Allen Hamilton, which recently won a major CDM task order — are able to work with agencies to build a tailored security strategy, using a wide array of product and service capabilities under the CDM program.

 Agency leaders, however, need to carefully weigh their needs and what they are trying to accomplish before choosing a vendor, says Eric Trexler, vice president of global governments and critical infrastructure at Forcepoint.
 This will prepare leaders to answer key questions about which critical data or infrastructure needs protection and what will best serve the agency’s mission and address its business problems.